// SECURITY PROGRAM

 T8Adaptive probingqueuedpost-mainnet

-Last updated: April 20, 2026
+Last updated: April 26, 2026

-// T4A — TWO-WAVE STUDY
+// T4A—TWO-WAVE STUDY

 // ON-CHAIN ANCHOR STATE

-The Entros Anchors currently visible on devnet include internal red team artifacts from T4a Waves 1–2 (documented above) alongside legitimate team and pilot-user verifications.
+The Entros Anchors currently visible on devnet include internal red team artifacts from T4a Waves 1–4 (documented above) alongside legitimate team and pilot-user verifications.
 All state is preserved on-chain for audit traceability; the public /stats page reads the full on-chain aggregate directly.

 // OPEN SOURCE

-What we open-source, and why
+What we open-source, and why.

-Entros Protocol is open-source where open-source matters for user trust, and deliberately private where privacy protects users.
-This follows the same disclosure convention used across crypto infrastructure projects.
-Not a departure from crypto's open-source values.
-A mature implementation of them.
+Entros is open-source where open-source matters for user trust, and deliberately private where privacy protects users.
+Same disclosure convention used across crypto infrastructure projects—a mature implementation of open-source values, not a departure from them.

 • On-chain programs (entros-anchor, entros-verifier, entros-registry)